31 Jan The Secret to Best Tasting Hot Chocolate + 3 Homemade Recipes

 What hot cocoa lacks is the richness and creaminess of hot chocolate, and as An Educated Palate so wonderfully put it, hot cocoa just doesn’t have the ” luscious mouthfeel of a cup of hot chocolate.”
 From our experience, hot chocolate is not as sweet as hot cocoa, but definitely more decadent.

-How To Make A Proper Hot Chocolate (Tip: No Powder!)
+How To Make The Best Hot Chocolate (Tip: No Powder!)

 Are you ready to make a cup of real hot chocolate to celebrate National Hot Chocolate Day?
 Remember, the key is to use real chocolate and no cocoa powder.